 Is Lane-Splitting Legal on a Motorcycle in Missouri?

 Lane-splitting is where motorcycle riders drive between two lanes of traffic that are facing the same direction.
-They drive along the dividing line to get ahead of other road users.
+They drive along the dividing line to get around other road users.
 It is commonly practiced in traffic or when cars are stopped at traffic lights.
+Although lane-splitting isn’t illegal here in Missouri, it’s a practice motorcyclists should avoid… for both safety reasons and for legal reasons.

 When it comes to accidents resulting from lane-splitting, it’s important to consider comparative fault laws in Missouri.
 These laws help to determine negligence in an accident.

-Missouri adopts the legal doctrine of comparative negligence.
+Back in 1983, Missouri adopted the legal doctrine of comparative negligence.
 This means that a plaintiff who is in some way responsible for their own injuries may only collect compensation in proportion to the degree of fault of the defendant.
-Therefore, if a motorcyclist contributes to an accident in which they’re injured, they are only entitled to compensation for the injuries caused by another driver.
+Therefore, if a motorcyclist contributes to an accident in which they’re injured, they are only entitled to compensation for the injuries caused by the other driver.

 Although many variables are involved in a motorcycle injury case, the factors used to determine negligence are relatively standard.
 The determination process involves five key considerations: